How Azure Data Factory Can Help Process Huge Files

 One of our clients recently faced an issue with loading and summarizing increasing volumes of data using a legacy database.
 In addition to a sizable bulk of historic data, large amounts of additional data were being generated regularly.
 By this point, the data had become so voluminous as to push the limits of the existing system’s processing capacity.
 It was starting to consume unreasonable amounts of processing time as well as the end users’ time for report generation.

-After some analysis and discussion of this case, we listed the following key considerations:
+After some analysis and discussion the following requirements were identified:

 - A replacement was required for the legacy data processing system.